 assessors that promote uniformity of assessments throughout the different districts.
 This office also

-administers property tax exemptions, property transfers, parcel map maintenance and serves as the clerk for
+administers homestead exemptions, property transfers, parcel map maintenance and serves as the clerk for

 the Board of Review.

 It is the function of the County Assessment Office to monitor and direct the countywide valuation of real

 property for the purpose of real estate taxation.
 This mandated function includes but is not limited to: